common-workflow-language/user_guide/src/faq.md

 ## Model a "one-or-the-other" parameter

-Below is an example of how
-you can specify different strings to be added to a command line based on the value given to a Boolean parameter.
+Below is an example showing how to specify different strings to be added to a command line, based on the value given to a Boolean parameter.

 ```yaml